Atari, Inc.: Under Ray Kassar (1979–1982)

 In 1981, Atari discovered that General Computer Corporation (GCC) had developed hardware that could be installed onto arcade games to give operators additional options to modify the game, such as their Super Missile Attack board, which modified Atari's Missile Command.
 Atari initially filed suit to stop GCC's products, but as they learned more about their products, they recognized that GCC had talented engineers, as one of their other products, a modification board for Pac-Man, was sold back to Midway and eventually became the basis of Ms. Pac-Man.
 Atari settled with GCC out of court and brought the company on in a consulting position.
 GCC developed arcade and VCS games for Atari, and also programmed most of the games for the upcoming Atari 5200 system.

 Atari launched its second major programmable console, the Atari 5200, in late 1982.
 It was based on the same design features that had gone into the Atari 800 and Atari 400 computers, but repackaged as a home console.
 Alongside the 5200's release, Atari announced that it would rebranding the Atari VCS as the Atari 2600 to create a more consistent product naming system.
 The Atari 5200 did not do well on the market, as it lacked backward compatibility with Atari VCS/2600 cartridges, a feature offered by the ColecoVision.
 The Atari 5200 only sold about a million units before it was discontinued in 1984.

 By the end of 1982, Atari had hired 4,000 additional employees for a total of 10,000 across its three divisions, each of which focused on arcade games, consumer home consoles, and home computers.
 The company had more than fifty facilities in the Silicon Valley area.
 For the first nine months of 1982, Atari contributed half of Warner's revenue and a third of their operating profit.
-However, at the same time, the company was seeing a high rate of turnover in management positions, which Kassar attributed to the rapid growth of the company.
+However, the company was seeing a high rate of turnover in management positions, which Kassar attributed to the rapid growth of the company.
 As an industry, the video game market reached about in 1982 and was expected to reach in 1984, rivalling revenues of the film industry, and making video games an overall lucrative prospect.